ThuyHaLE/OptiMoldIQ/docs/documentations/dataPipelineOrchestrator/OptiMoldIQ_dataCollector_review.md

-# DataCollector Agent Documentation
+# DataCollector Documentation

 ## Overview

-The `DataCollector` agent is a critical component of the data pipeline orchestrator system responsible for collecting, processing, and converting data from various Excel sources into standardized Parquet format.
+The `DataCollector` is a critical component of the data pipeline orchestrator system responsible for collecting, processing, and converting data from various Excel sources into standardized Parquet format.
 It handles two primary data types: product records from monthly reports and purchase orders, with comprehensive error handling and recovery mechanisms.

 ## Key Features